Keezh Vaanam Sivakkum: Production

 Keezh Vaanam Sivakkum was an adaptation of the stage play of the same name by Kuriakose Ranga.
 Visu wrote the screenplay for the film adaptation.
 Both Visu and Ranga expressed interest to Muktha Srinivasan to adapt the play into a film and wanted Sivaji Ganesan to play the protagonist, he was eventually chosen.
-Srinivasan initially wanted Sangili Murugan to portray Jaishankar's character; since he was busy with other commitments, he could not act in the film.
+Srinivasan initially wanted Sangili Murugan to portray Jaishankar's character; since Murugan was busy with other commitments, he could not act in the film.
 The makers also initially wanted to cast Prabhu for Sarath Babu's character which they later dropped.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 The song "Kadavul Ninaithan" became hugely popular.